mcdreamer/stockpile/README.md

 You can use stockpile_cmake.txt to provide the build_pile function in CMakeLists.txt.
 This function adds a custom command which runs stockpile on an input and produces a pile.

 Building now requires boost.
 Set BOOST_DIR to the location of a boost directory.
+Boost should be built using `./b2 --with-system --with-filesystem toolset=clang cxxstd=14`.